SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

    << // l2 : Tree<Int> = REPL.Tree<Swift.Int>.Node(100, REPL.Tree<Swift.Int>.Empty, REPL.Tree<Swift.Int>.Empty)
    << // t : Tree<Int> = REPL.Tree<Swift.Int>.Node(50, REPL.Tree<Swift.Int>.Node(10, REPL.Tree<Swift.Int>.Empty, REPL.Tree<Swift.Int>.Empty), REPL.Tree<Swift.Int>.Node(100, REPL.Tree<Swift.Int>.Empty, REPL.Tree<Swift.Int>.Empty))

-Instances of enumeration types have value semantics, which means they have a fixed layout in memory.
-To support recursion, with an instance of the enumeration contained inside another instance of the enumeration, the compiler must insert a layer of indirection.
-The ``indirect`` declaration modifier enables this indirection.
+An enumeration case that's marked with the ``indirect`` modifier must have an associated value.
 An enumeration that is marked with the ``indirect`` modifier can't contain any cases that are also marked with the ``indirect`` modifier.
-An enumeration case that's marked with the ``indirect`` modifier must have an associated value.

 ..
 It really should be an associated value **that includes the enum type** but right now the compiler is satisfied with any associated value.